 - T-Post Clips – To secure the hose when ventilating the hoop house.

 Once you have all your materials, you’ll want to decide your dimensions for your hoop house or bean tunnel.
 We are using 16-foot cattle panels that are about 4 1/2-foot wide.

 You can get them a little smaller if needed, but this works well for our needs, allows us to walk through the tunnel for weeding, planting, and harvesting purposes, plus gives us enough space to grow for our large family.

 Do I Need to Use Rebar?

-The short answer is yes.
-The 2-foot long pieces of rebar are used as stakes to hold the boards in place.
+Also, if you’re not using boards, some people use t-posts.
+If you are using boards, the 2-foot long pieces of rebar are used as stakes to hold the boards in place.
 The boards hold the fencing in place and create a very strong structure.
 Ours holds up well to moderate wind, heavy rain, and the weight of all our crops.

 1. Determine the width of your row.

 Determine the width of your rows, then mark each edge.
 You want to make sure you’re working with really straight beds.